orangeduck/Cello-Website/pages/learn-best-improvements-of-cello-2.0.md

 # Best Improvements of Cello 2.0

-## Interoperation
+## Fat Pointers

 The complete internal workings of Cello have been rewritten and now it uses the concept of [fat pointers](/learn/a-fat-pointer-library) to ensure Cello Pointers are fully compatible with standard C pointers.
-This is a massive win for interop with standard C because it means you can use Cello objects with standard C functions and types.
+This is a massive win for interoperation with standard C because it means you can use Cello objects with standard C functions and types.
 No longer are you forced to use typeless pointers when you don't want to and Cello really does work _on top_ of normal C, not orthogonal to it.

+## Type Definitions

-Additionally the overhead of declaring a structure Cello compatible has been reduced from 20 or 30 lines of code to just one.
+The overhead of declaring a structure Cello compatible has been reduced from 20 or 30 lines of code to just one.
 Not only this but there are a huge number of operations Cello has defaults for now.
 In one line of code you can suddenly make it so that an object is usable across the whole Cello infrastructure including garbage collection, data structures, IO, and much more.
+Combined with C compatibility now you there is really nothing to lose by making your C structures Cello compatible.
+One line and you're ready to go.

 ## Performance